pansap99/COBRA/README.md

-## Train COBRA in custom objects
+## Train COBRA for custom objects

 To train COBRA to represent a custom object you will need its 3D model in a ply format.
-You can either use ray-casting to sample points on the surface of the object or Poisson sampling.
-You can accomplish this by running (for Poisson sampling replace `method=ray-casting` with `method=poisson`):
+You can either use ray-casting to sample points on the surface of the object or Poisson sampling:

 - If you select ```ray-casting``` as the sampling method you must also provide the arguments:
 ```
 python sample_points.py \
     --modelPath=./models/original/ \
-    --savePath=train \
+    --split=train \
     --method=ray-casting \
     --num_ref_points=8 \
     --step=3.0